A pot of lentils always hits the spot

 > I like olive oil, butter or ghee, or a combination.

-> I usually add any aromatic or chunky veg here, whatever I happen to have (leeks, celery, carrot, fennel, squash, beetroot, potato, sweet potato,...)
+> I usually add other aromatic or chunky veg here, whatever I happen to have (leeks, celery, carrot, fennel, squash, beetroot, potato, sweet potato,...)

 > You don't have to add veggies but it's a great opportunity to add both flavour and goodness, so why miss it?
 They do add chunkiness, so if you prefer the end result smooth, put through a blender at the end.